priyanshu239/devTinder/homework.md

 - create a /signup API to add data to database
 - push some documents using API calls from postman
 - error handling using try catch
+- difference between js object and json add the express.json middleware to your app
+- make yoour signup API dynamic to recieve data from end user
+- user.findOne --> with duplicate email id's which object will be returned